 Hand drawn typography is a chance for me to step away from the computer and become reacquainted with ink and pen.
 The warmth and accessibility of hand lettering is second to none.

 Illustration allows me to combine my fine art skills and design knowledge.
 I love any form of creativity and adding a handmade touch to a design with pen and ink is fantastic.
 From tee shirt design to chocolate packaging, illustration adds a layer of depth to any design it touches.

-[RE]purposed Furnishings is a branding project with a team of graphic designers, interior designers, and marketer.
+[RE]purposed Furnishings is a recycled furniture store created with a team of graphic designers, interior designers, and a marketer.
 We started from the ground up and created a unique and socially conscious furniture company the produces and sells recylced furnishings.
 I helped with branding and created the advertising in several forms, web, print, and outdoor.

-In creating the Brand of Harding University's Interior Design Department, I wanted a gender neutral palette that represented all of the many aspects of their career.
+In creating the brand of Harding University's Interior Design Department, I wanted a gender neutral palette that represented all of the many aspects of their department.
 Using lines as a fabric like pattern and an allusion to a blueprint , allowed me to show the aesthetic and technincal aspects of interior design.

 Squeezing an entire brand, story, and identity into a logo is one of my favorite ways to design.
-So much has to be said in such few pixels and I greatly enjoy being able to help these start ups and businesses create a strong aestheic through their logo.
+So much has to be said in such few pixels and I greatly enjoy helping these start ups and businesses create a strong aestheic through their logo.

 In the midst of a challenging job search, I decided to drop everything and gallivant across Europe for three weeks.
 I was able to take a step back and take a look at the astounding world around me.
 A fresh perspective and new environment can invigorate the most stagnant of situations.
 Documenting the new cultures I encountered was a beautiful retreat from the daily grind.